2nd Baltic Urban Lab Workshop 15.6.2017

 Brownfield regeneration site planning improved with 3D visualization and interactive public participation tools

 The host city Norrköping is one of the leading cities in using 3D models and visualization to involve hard to reach groups in planning.
 In the Baltic Urban Lab project, Norrköping is developing and exploring new technologies and methods in 3D models and visualization that will be used in urban planning much broader way than it has been done before.
 The aim is not only to present urban plans in better understandable format but also to support decision making internally, and also get close to political decision making process and present the whole urban planning process to the public in a new way in cooperation with developers.
-In the workshop Norrköping (SE) will introduce their work on developing new technologies and methods in 3D visualization and will showcase how these tools are being used in practice in the context of brownfield site planning.
+In the workshop Norrköping (SE) introduced their work on developing new technologies and methods in 3D visualization and showcased how these tools are being used in practice in the context of brownfield site planning.

-The workshop will consist of three modules:
+The workshop consisted of three modules:

 MODULE I — CASE STUDY NORRKÖPING

 People participation and 3D visualization development and their role in brownfield regeneration & Site Visit in the Inner City

 State of art, benefits and challenges of 3D solutions within city planning and brownfield development